vkmark/vkmark/README.md

-vkmark is an extensible extensible Vulkan benchmarking suite with targeted, configurable scenes.
+vkmark is an extensible Vulkan benchmarking suite with targeted, configurable scenes.

 # Building requirements